mrkamel/map-reduce-ruby/README.md

 worker threads your background queue spawns and how much memory your workers need besides map/reduce.
 Let's say your container/server has 2 gigabytes of memory and your background framework spawns 5 threads.
-Theoretically, you might be able to give 300-400 megabytes to Kraps then, but now divide this by 10 and specify a `memory_limit` of around `30.megabytes`, better less.
+Theoretically, you might be able to give 300-400 megabytes, but now divide this by 10 and specify a `memory_limit` of around `30.megabytes`, better less.
 The `memory_limit` affects how much chunks will be written to disk depending on the data size you are processing and how big these chunks are.
-The smaller the value, the more chunks and the more chunks, the more runs Kraps need to merge the chunks.
+The smaller the value, the more chunks and the more chunks, the more runs are needed to merge the chunks.
 When the memory limit is reached, the buffer is sorted by key and fed through your `reduce` implementation already, as this can greatly reduce the amount of data already.
 The result is written to a tempfile.
 This proceeds up until all key-value pairs are yielded. `MapReduce::Mapper#shuffle` then reads the first key-value pair of all already sorted chunk tempfiles and adds them to a priority queue using a binomial heap, such that with every `pop` operation on that heap, we get items sorted by key.
 When the item returned by `pop` e.g. belongs to the second chunk, then the next key-value pair of the second chunk is subsequently read and added to the priority queue, up until no more pairs are available.
 This guarantees that we sort all chunks without fully loading them into memory and is called `k-way-merge`.
 With every `pop` operation, your `reduce` implementation is continously called up until the key changes between two calls to `pop`.
 When the key changes, the key is known to be fully reduced, such that the key is hashed modulo the number of partitions and gets written to the correct partition tempfile (when `MapReduce::HashPartitioner` is used).

 The resulting partition tempfiles need to be stored in some global storage system like s3, such that your mapper workers can upload them and the reducer